vijayanajay/st_final/docs/resolved_issues.md

 **Initial Resolution Summary (Concise):** As of 2025-05-24, removed the duplicate definition of `PortfolioData` NamedTuple while maintaining all functionality and test coverage.
 The module now has a single, clean definition of the `PortfolioData` class.
 **Date First Resolved:** 2025-05-24
 **Reopen Count:** 0
 **Last Reopened Date:**
 **Last Resolution Summary (Concise):** Removed the duplicate definition of `PortfolioData` NamedTuple while maintaining all functionality and test coverage.
+The module now has a single, clean definition of the `PortfolioData` class.
+**Date Last Resolved:** 2025-05-24
+---

+---
+**Issue ID:** API-001
+**Original Description (Concise):** Architectural Degeneration in Test Suite.
+The test suite for the feature generator primarily targeted legacy alias functions (calculate_*) instead of designated primary API functions (add_*).
+This created a dangerous disconnect between testing strategy and documented API design.
+**Initial Resolution Summary (Concise):** As of 2025-05-24, refactored all parameterized tests in tests/test_feature_generator.py to directly call the primary add_* functions.
+Created a separate, minimal test for legacy calculate_* functions that verifies they correctly delegate to the corresponding add_* function.
+**Date First Resolved:** 2025-05-24
+**Reopen Count:** 0
+**Last Reopened Date:**
+**Last Resolution Summary (Concise):** Refactored all tests to target the primary API functions directly.
+Added a dedicated test to verify legacy functions delegate correctly.
+Updated documentation to reflect these changes.
+**Date Last Resolved:** 2025-05-24
+**Reopen Count:** 0
+**Last Reopened Date:**
+**Last Resolution Summary (Concise):** Removed the duplicate definition of `PortfolioData` NamedTuple while maintaining all functionality and test coverage.
 Verified that all tests continue to pass.
 **Date Last Resolved:** 2025-05-24